CodeScop/Oge-Mai-Field-Guide/intros.md

 # Meteoroid Expedition

-LAST UPDATED 20 AUG 2020
+LAST UPDATED 23 AUG 2020

-Working on getting this info, but while I'm working, I'll put in the notes from the Meteoroid Expedition events that seem to apply.
+Working on getting this info, but while I'm working, I'll put in the notes I'm pulling up.

-I also may be restructuring the Guide a bit...

 # Gansu Watering Hole